xl-li-5913/CAUNet/README.md

-# CAUNet: Unified Anomaly Utilization Framework for Industrial Visual Defect Detection and Localization
+# Unified Anomaly Utilization Framework for Industrial Visual Defect Detection and Localization

 Official implementation of **CAUNet**, a unified anomaly utilization framework for industrial visual defect detection and localization.